Artin-Mazur-Milne duality for fppf cohomology: Proof of Theorem in the function field case

 where the vertical maps are defined via the pairings \eqref{cup} and the local duality pairings of \cite{MilADT}, III.7.1.
 In particular, the maps $H^{3-r}(\widehat{\mathcal{O}_v},N) \to H^r_v(\widehat{\mathcal{O}_v}, N^D)^*$ are isomorphisms by \cite{MilADT}, Theorem III.7.1.
+The middle vertical map is strict by Lemma~\ref{continuous cup} and Lemma~\ref{strictprof}.
 Therefore the five-lemma gives the result. \enddem